 “If you’re going to hell, keep going.”

-DT 500 ZINE: – What are your future plans, working On etc..?
+DT 500 ZINE: – What are you working On now?

-ALEX: – I’m looking most forward to moving out of my mom’s house.
-Then hopefully get some animations going!
+ALEX: – I’m looking forward to moving out of my mom’s house.
+Then hopefully, get some animations going!

 DT 500 ZINE: – Alex, big up yourself and give thanx!